50054-cdpa/notes/fp_scala.md

 returns `List(2,4)`.

 ```scala
 val l = List('a','1','0','d')
 l.filter((c:Char) => c.isDigit)
 ```

 returns `List('1','0')`.

-With `map`, `foldLeft` and `filter`, we can express implementation of algorithms in a concise and elegant way.
-For instance, the following function implements the quicksort algorithm.
+With `map`, `foldLeft` and `filter`, we can express the implementation of algorithms in a concise and elegant way.
+For instance, the following function implements the quicksort algorithm:

 ```scala
 def qsort(l:List[Int]):List[Int] = l match {